fblascogarma/feature_based_sentiment_analysis/README.md

 # Feature-Based Sentiment Analysis

 Feature-Based Sentiment Analysis, also known as [Aspect-Based Sentiment Analysis](https://monkeylearn.com/blog/aspect-based-sentiment-analysis/), is an advanced text analysis technique of customer feedback data to learn more about your customers and/or your competitors' customers.
-This analysis tells you which features are the ones people are talking the most and if the sentiment towards each feature is positive or negative.
+This analysis tells you which features people are talking the most and if the sentiment towards each feature is positive or negative.
 It is a powerful tool for Product Managers, Product Marketing Managers, and entrepreneurs.

 ## How does this technique help?